 Spring and fall are good times for planting griselinia shrubs.
 Plant the shrub in a hole as deep as the root ball and twice as wide.
 Set the plant in the hole so that the soil line is even with the surrounding soil.
 Backfill with soil removed from the hole without amendments, firming with your foot as you go.
 When the hole is half full, flood it with water to help eliminate air pockets.
 Fill the hole to the top and water the shrub deeply to saturate the root zone.

 Griselinia grows best in a south- or west-facing exposure with full sun.

 The shrub isn’t particular about the soil type as long as it is well-drained.
 It tolerates a wide range of pH, from acid to alkaline, but you should avoid extremes.

-Griselinia shrubs thrive in U.S. Department of Agriculture hardiness zones 7 and 8.
+Griselinia shrubs thrive in USDA plant hardiness zones 7 and 8.

 Griselinia care is minimal once the shrub is established.
 Water it deeply during dry spells and fertilize once a year in early spring.

 Griselinia pruning to shape and control the size of the shrub is best done in mid- to late spring.
 You will lose the season’s berries, but they aren’t particularly ornamental and only of value if you want to save seeds.
 Remove damaged or diseased twigs and branch tips any time of year.
 If allowed to overgrow, griselinia pruning of thick, hard wood becomes difficult.

 When griselinia drops berries, the seeds inside often germinate and grow.
 Transplant or remove the young seedlings to prevent overcrowding.